All Episodes

 No, son, you need to get educated.

-Formative experience in his life, that in World War II.
+And he had lived through it, formative experience in his life, that in World War II.

 And he started telling me how bad things were in the Great Depression.

-He he that was his formative experience.
+That was his formative experience.

 He did not want me to have to experience what a lot of Americans experienced in the Great Depression.

-And that was, in fact, for for a lot of baby boomers, the whole notion of going to college is based on the Great Depression.
+And that was, in fact, for a lot of baby boomers, the whole notion of going to college is based on the Great Depression.

 Nothing wrong with it, but I didn't want to.